sajeelmalik/Django-Unchained/02-flask/05-Harry_Potter_and_the_Chamber_of_APIs/README.md

 * Run your server and interact with it to verify that you've used the right spells

-## Hintsx
+## Hints

 * There are limitations to what you can conjure based on the API service you are using.
-In this **case** case-sensitivity is of the upmost importance when hitting your routes.
+In this **case** case-sensitivity is of the utmost importance when hitting your routes.
 You can either account for this within your code, or simple acknowledge it when you search for students.